nayan2eng/HealthCareSystem/README.md

 Documentation
 ===========

-In this projent, we are trying to develop a health care management system named Health Care Clinic.
+In this project, we are trying to develop a health care management system named Health Care Clinic.
 This type of project is widely used in many organization such as diagonostic center, medical pharmacy and hospitals for managing the data of doctors, patients and appointment done by